allenjromano/dh1-2019/week2_assignments.md

 *Optional*

-Once you've booted up your usb and logged in with your username and password that you set up, play around with the commands we saw briefly: ls, cd, mkdir, touch.
+Once you've booted up your usb and logged in with your username and password that you set up, play around with the commands we saw briefly: `ls`, `cd`, `mkdir`, `touch`.

-If you're feeling adventurous, then try working a bit with nano.
+If you're feeling adventurous, then try working a bit with `nano`.

 If you'd like to do a bit more before next week with this, you can learn a bit more about the command line by checking out the [command line tutorial course](https://www.codecademy.com/learn/learn-the-command-line) (free) at Codeacademy.